Laboratory and field testing of a residential heat pump retrofit for a DC solar nanogrid: Declaration of Generative AI and AI-assisted technologies in the writing process

 \section{Declaration of Generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work the authors used Claude Sonnet 4.0 explicitly for the purpose of formatting matplotlib plots in python.
-After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.
-No manuscript writing nor numerical modeling was assisted by any AI-assisted technologies.
+Aaron H.P.
+Farha used Claude Sonnet 4.0 to format matplotlib plots in Python.
+Aaron H.P.
+Farha reviewed and edited the Claude output and takes full responsibility for the content of the publication.